Kong/kongponents/docs/components/table.md

 Set this to `true` to disable ablity to sort.

+### enableClientSort

+**Experimental** - set this prop to `true` to enable client side sorting if using a fetcher that returns static data.
+This function is flaky currently.

 ### fetcher

 Use a custom fetcher function to fetch table data and leverage server-side search, sort and pagination.